 PUBLICATION & DISSEMINATION

-CPGs will be published posting on the JTS website and Deployed Medicine App.
+CPGs will be published on the JTS website and Deployed Medicine website.
 The CPG will be socialized through infographics, social media campaigns and though the weekly Combat Casualty Care Conference.
-See Appendix D for a list of dissemination activities.
+See Appendix A for a list of dissemination activities.